Stefan-Lacher/image-classification-architecture-project/README.md

 ## Machine Learning Algorithm
 The machine learning algorithm to be developed should recognize 10 different types of fashion in images and then output a result.
-A 28x28 grayscale image is defined as input and an integer as output.
-To implement the analysis, an image classifier is developed using Pytorch.
+To implement the analysis, an Convolutional Neural Network classifier is developed using Pytorch.

 ## Image stream
 Here a dataset pickle of images is taken, which are saved in binary, uint8 format.
 In addition, a web socket stream will be built, through which the images will be transmitted at 10 frames per second.
 The idea behind this is to be able to start and stop a session in order to be able to calculate the number of transferred images on both sides and to be ready for the transfer on both sides.
 In addition, the final results should be able to be sent back.